raysas/wheat-seq-annotation/readme.md

 _Introduction on the species, structural genomics and goal of this project, then discuss potential issues that might arise due to complexity.
 Proceed by summarizing the desired workflow highlighting the criteria demanded by the instructor to be fulfilled_

-_Triticum aevistum_ is a complex eukaryotic organism belonging to kingdom Plantae, phylum Angiosperms, class Monocots, order Poales, family Poaceae, genus Triticum.
+_Triticum aevistum_ (commonly known as wheat), is a complex eukaryotic organism belonging to kingdom Plantae, phylum Angiosperms, class Monocots, order Poales, family Poaceae, genus Triticum.
+This plant has been considered as one of the most important crops in the world, providing a staple food source for billions of people as it is mainly used to make bread.

+Even though it is somehow considered a model organism in plant biology, it has a complex genome structure that makes it difficult to study.
 It is a hexaploid species with a large genome, consisting of 7n chromosomes.
 The genome is highly complex due to its polyploid nature, with three subgenomes (A, B, and D) derived from three ancestral species.
 The A and B chromosomes are derived from _Triticum monococcum_ and _Triticum durum_, while the D chromosome is derived from _Aegilops tauschii_.
 The genome is characterized by a high gene density, with a large number of protein-coding genes, non-coding RNAs, and transposable elements (TEs).

 ![T. aestivum set of chromosomes](image.png)